-ISSN: 1937-9056 Copyright © 2010 Answers in Genesis.
+ISSN: 1937-9056 Copyright © 2010, 2017 Answers in Genesis, Inc. All content is owned by Answers in Genesis ("AiG") unless otherwise indicated.
+AiG consents to unlimited copying and distribution of print copies of Answers Research Journal articles for non-commercial, non-sale purposes only, provided the following conditions are met: the author of the article is clearly identified; Answers in Genesis is acknowledged as the copyright owner; Answers Research Journal and its website, www.answersresearchjournal.org, are acknowledged as the publication source; and the integrity of the work is not compromised in any way.
+For website and other electronic distribution and publication, AiG consents to republication of article abstracts with direct links to the full papers on the ARJ website.
 All rights reserved.
-Consent is given to unlimited copying, downloading, quoting from, and distribution of this article for non-commercial, non-sale purposes only, provided the following conditions are met: the author of the article is clearly identified; Answers in Genesis is acknowledged as the copyright owner; Answers Research Journal and its website, www.answersresearchjurnal.org, are acknowledged as the publication source; and the integrity of the work is not compromised in any way.
 For more information write to: Answers in Genesis, PO Box 510, Hebron, KY 41048, Attn: Editor, Answers Research Journal.
-The views expressed are those of the writer(s) and not necessarily those of the Answers Research Journal Editor or of Answers in Genesis.

-just west of the Hawaiian Islands.
+The views expressed are those of the writer(s) and not necessarily those of the Answers Research Journal Editor or of Answers in Genesis just west of the Hawaiian Islands.
 Kona lows are subtropical cyclones that occur during the cool season in the north central Pacific.
 The Hawaiian word, Kona, means leeward and is used to describe winds with a southerly component that replace the usually persistent trade wind regime from the northeast.
 Historically Kona lows have produced a variety of weather-related hazards in Hawaii, including heavy rains, hailstorms, flash floods, landslides, high winds, large surf and swell, waterspouts, and severe thunderstorms.